ryvanyo/syllabler/README.md

 # Known Issues
 The support for hypen words must be added externally and process separately, it is not added.
+They should be considered two words.

 The prefixes can make issues by the moment.